 Create useful content

-To funnel traffic to your blog, you’ll need to produce high-quality articles that interest to your LinkedIn followers.
+To funnel traffic to your blog for B2B lead generation, you’ll need to produce high-quality articles that interest to your LinkedIn followers.
 Your content should relate to your business expertise, goals, and objectives, while also having significant appeal to your target audience.
 Be a resource and be helpful in your sharing!

 Create Groups and engage in Groups